 Consider referring to the user manual of your smoke detector before concluding.

-1. Low battery power
+1. The Smoke detector has Low battery power

 When you see a red LED light blinking in your smoking detector with a chirping sound, it indicates the low battery power.